hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 In the context of the web, a client is most often an application running in the browser.
 The client connects to a server in order to make requests for data that can then be displayed in the browser.
 A server is a process running on a computer that receives requests, does the work specified in the request, and sends a response to the client indicating the outcome of that request.

-When traveling over the internet, requests/responses are transmitted as formatted packages of data (network packets).
+When travelling over the internet, requests/responses are transmitted as formatted packages of data (network packets).
 When interacting with requests on the server and responses on the client, however, they take the form of in-memory objects.
 Since they take the form of in-memory objects, we can then access the data they contain as we would any other object.

 Abbreviated example in-memory request object:
 ```javascript